saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 >>         bond-downdelay 200
 >>         bond-lacp-rate fast
 >>         bond-xmit-hash-policy layer3+4
->>         # Enter the MAC address of one of the two private interfaces
->>         hwaddress GH:IJ:KL:12:34:56
 >>
 >> auto vmbr0
 >> # Configuring the bridge with a private address and adding route(s) to send Additional IPs to it